MusaOzcetin/MusaOzcetin/README.md

 Beginner Level Languages: Kotlin, Java

-I am also experienced in developing websites with web WordPress.
+I am also experienced in developing websites with WordPress.

 - 📫 How to reach me: https://www.linkedin.com/in/musa-ozcetin/